automata-network/sgx-scaffold/README.md

 </pre>

 ## Your First Enclave
-In order to create your first enclave, you need to modify the `enclave/src/lib.rs` file to add your business logic.
-Do not forget to update the `app/sgx/enclave.edl` file if you need to update the ECALL interface.
+Following the steps below to create your first enclave.

-When building the enclave, you can use other libraries just like writing a normal Rust program.
-Refer to the usage of `serde_json` in `enclave/src/lib.rs` as an example.
+1. Modify the `enclave/src/lib.rs` file to add your business logic.
+You can use other libraries just like writing a normal Rust program.
+Refer to the usage of `serde_json` as an example.

-In the case that you must call the library via OCALL, you can refer to the usage of `mock-lib` as an example.
-Basically, you should add the dependency of that library in `app` crate and declare it as an external crate in `app/src/main.rs` file.
-Then add the OCALL in `app/sgx/enclave.edl` file.
-After that, add the function declaration in `enclave/src/lib.rs` file.
+2. Update the `app/sgx/enclave.edl` file if you need to change the ECALL interface or add new ECALLs.
+3. Refer to the usage `mock-lib` if you want to use libraries via OCALL.
+For example, you need to use a library that use instructions not allowed(such as CPUID or GETSEC) in enclave.

 Refer to the [Automata DCAP Attestation](https://github.com/automata-network/automata-dcap-attestation) repo for more details about verification of the DCAP attestation.